im-phi/breaking-clips/README.md

 		7 - 206 227 misc fw > No Hands 6Step > Hand Swipes
 		8 - 230 313 Floor Palms > Telewide

-			for example:
+		Explanation:
 			5 - 151 204 ***Braid
 			- In my 5th video, this will take a clip from 1:51 to 2:04 and name the file "Braid"

+			515 603 **Pedestrian Step > Tippy Taps > Bingo Steps > 7Step > No Hands 6Step
+			- In my 5th video, this will take a clip from 5:15 to 6:03 and name the file... that entire string after lol

 ```